Skip to navigation Skip to main content

 2. It requires <style> duplication in each instance of the component.

-Just be aware of these tradeoffs and note that you can use both methods in WebC!
+Just be aware of these tradeoffs.
+And remember that you can use both methods in WebC!

 You can also specify an attribute value to webc:scoped to hard code your own component prefix (e.g. <style webc:scoped="my-prefix">).
 This allows the CSS to look a bit more friendly and readable.
 We will automatically check for duplicate values in your component tree and throw an error if collisions occur.